-Harvey Milk was known for opposing government inference in private sexual matters and also for favoring the legalization of cannabis.
+Harvey Milk was known for opposing government interference in private sexual matters and also for favoring the legalization of cannabis.

 During his time in office, Milk sponsored a bill which banned discrimination in public housing, accommodations, and employment based on sexual orientation.
 The bill passed by a vote of 11-1.

 The First Bill in the Nation to Decriminalize Marijuana

 In 1978, Milk also helped pass proposition W, which encouraged local law enforcement and the district attorney to stop arresting and prosecuting people for growing, distributing, and possessing marijuana.
 This is viewed as the first bill passed in the nation decriminalizing marijuana.3

 Unfortunately, Harvey Milk was shot and killed in 1978 by former Board Supervisor, Dan White, who was the only person to vote against Harvey’s bill banning discrimination based on sexual orientation.

 How Compassionate Use Led to Change in Legislation

 Dennis Peron was already a staunch cannabis activist prior to the AIDS epidemic.
 However, seeing firsthand how helpful it could be in providing relief to those suffering from AIDS made him even more resolute in pushing for its legalization.

 Cannabis’ anti-nausea and appetite stimulation effects provided AIDS patients with much-needed relief from some of the side effects of certain medications and treatment options.